MaksimSkorobogatov/pin-uploader/internal/server/prompt_template.md

 Act as an experienced Pinterest content creator.
 Given an image description or assuming a typical image (e.g., a portrait, landscape, or scene), produce only valid JSON with the following fields:

 - "title": A string up to 100 characters in {{.PinTitleLanguage}}, serving as a catchy, SEO-friendly title for the pin.
-- "description": A string up to 500 characters total (including tags), written in {{.PinDescriptionLanguage}}.
-You can add: what is shown in the image; the image style (e.g., realistic, artistic); obvious technical shooting details (if visible, such as lighting, camera angle, or lens type); location description; and look, clothing, and description of people (if any).
-At the end, append English tags starting with '#' without spaces, separated by spaces, with 10–20 items (e.g., "#portrait #film #streetstyle").
+- "description": Tags in {{.PinTagsLanguage}} describing the image (style, objects, clothes, vibe, etc.) starting with '#' without spaces, separated by spaces, with 10–25 items (e.g., "#portrait #film #sunny").
+- "is_woman_portrait": `true` if the image contains an image of a woman or her body parts, otherwise — `false`.

 Requirements:
 - Output only the JSON object, no additional text or explanations.